michaelnitsenko/nipple/README.md

 ## Usage

-The script can be downloaded [here](https://dl.dropbox.com/s/u3h4b8805uq0xnw/nipple.sh?dl=1) or just copied to a local file on your computer.
-As soon as the script was loaded, it can be used as following
+The script can be downloaded [here](https://dl.dropbox.com/s/u3h4b8805uq0xnw/nipple.sh?dl=1) or just copied to a local file.
+As soon as *nipple.sh* was loaded, it can be used as following

 ```
 bash /path/to/nipple.sh /path/to/your/wide_icon.png
 ```

 And that's it.
-A folder will appear in the folder where image is located.
+A folder will appear near specified image.

 Now  **AppIcon.appiconset** folder in project (within **Assets.xcassets** folder) can be simply replaced with the one that was created by script.
 Enjoy!